cramjaco/Nyvac_096_Microbiome/README.md

 This can be run independently of the downstream analysis.
 It defaults to using data from the `data\` directory.
 In theory, all one should need to do is open the Mar2018_096.ipynb file in jupyter notebook or jupyter lab and run all of the cells.

+If you want to run it on re-analyzed data, find comment out the line  `#upOriginal <- TRUE` and uncomment the line `upOriginal <- FALSE`.

 If you want the script to run faster, set `jnperm <- 9999`, the cost of this is that the p-values are not calculated as precisely.
-If you want p-values that don't fluctuate from run to run, set `jnperm <- 99999` and maybe go get lunch while the file is running.
+If you want p-values that don't fluctuate from run to run, set `jnperm <- 99999` and maybe go get lunch or similar while the file is running.